When I say, “Mortgage Marketing,” what comes to mind?

 3. Earn More Referral Business Than Ever

-The obvious benefit here is that you’ll earn more referral business from your realtors if you have deals to refer back to them.
+The obvious benefit is that you’ll earn more referral business from your realtors if you have deals to refer back.

 Believe it or not, these aren’t the kind of referrals that I’m talking about though.

-We’ve consistently received one piece of feedback since beginning to offer consumer direct mortgage marketing for loan officers.
-Self sourced clients are more loyal, leave better reviews, and ultimately refer more business back to the loan officer they worked with.
+We’ve consistently received one piece of feedback since beginning to offer consumer-direct mortgage marketing for loan officers.
+Self-sourced clients are more loyal, leave better reviews, and ultimately refer more business back to their loan officer.

 Consider the logic for a minute.

-When you get a client referral from a real estate agent, is that client really yours or is it the agent’s?
+When you get a client referral from a real estate agent, is that client really yours, or the agent’s?